isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1731.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-Direct Purchase
+Job Redesign Consultancy - EON Consulting & Training Pte Ltd

 ### Support Level
-Up to 70% for SMEs <br>
+Up to All Sectors for SMEs <br>
-Up to 70% for non-SMEs
+Up to Consultancy for non-SMEs

 ### Things to Note
-Additional criteria: All participating companies must have at least three local employees at the point of application
+Job Redesign Consultancy

 ### Contact Information
-Company Name: EON Consulting & Training Pte Ltd<br>Web Url: www.eonconsulting.com.sg <br>Contact Email: jek_wong@eon.com.sg <br>Contact Number: 6220 4008